Updated June 12, 2023

 This is a very helpful function to estimate or forecast exponential growth.

 How to Calculate GROWTH in Excel using Formula?

 It is very simple and easy.
 Let’s understand how to calculate GROWTH in Excel with some examples.

 We have a data table wherein we have Period as known_x’s and Actual as known_y’s.
 The data is in the table below:

 Now we will press the Enter key to see the estimated growth.

-We have a sample data which shows months and their corresponding revenues.
-We will now estimate the revenue for the month of December (12) using Growth formula in excel.
+We have sample data that shows months and their corresponding revenues.
+We will now estimate the revenue for the month of December (12) using the Growth formula in Excel.

 Press the Enter key to see the result.